 So, how can you add a bit of Christmas to your brand?

 Changing your logo

-Many companies change their logos for the festive season, from adding baubles and holly, to Santa hats and gift wrapping.
-Woolworths added a small piece of holly to their green logo, a subtle way to show how they were getting into the Christmas spirit.
+Many companies change their logos for the festive season.
+From adding baubles and holly, to Santa hats and gift wrapping.
+Woolworths added a small piece of holly to their green logo, which is a subtle way to show how they were getting into the Christmas spirit.

 Update your website

 From adding decorations to the website to increasing your Christmas themed content.
 Updating your website can be a great way to add some jolly cheer.
 Many retail companies have joined in on this trend, offering customers advice on what to buy and other Christmas tips.